 How Exactly Does DIY Outsourcing Work?

-Doing the outsourcing work yourself means you'll be hiring home-based workers, freelancers, or independent contractors.
-They may be people who work in your area or people who are located thousands of miles away.
-You'll need to hire them online and manage them remotely.
+Doing the outsourcing work yourself means you’ll be the one interviewing and screening freelance workers.
+These independent contractors are located anywhere — they can be right in your neighborhood or working at home thousands of miles away.
+You’ll need to hire them online and manage them remotely.

 When you hire freelancers, you’ll need to use an online marketplace like Upwork or Outsourcely to find profiles of people who meet your criteria.
 Searching through thousands of profiles will take you days, if not hours.
 As a business owner or top-level manager, you know you shouldn’t be wasting your time on tasks like this.